nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 with the same value as the id of the `<aside>` placeholder.

 The extracted text is then placed inside the placeholder, marked up correctly and placed in a logical reading order, if there is any.
-Here is an example of how a figure with extracted text should be handled:
+Here is an example of how a figure with extracted text should be handled using the default option:

 ```html
 <figure class="image">